 The promenade is your gateway to the beach and unparalleled views of the ocean.
 There are a handful of businesses along the way, including candy stores, arcades, and ice cream.

-- You do not need a beach tag to access the promenade.
-It is open to the public
+- You don’t need a beach tag to access the promenade.
+It’s open to the public

 - There are access ramps

 - Public restrooms are located along the promenade approximately every half mile